 When parents take a custody dispute through the Bloomington, IL, family court system, a judge must resolve custody rights for their children by assessing numerous factors.
 All family court judges are required to keep the children’s best interests in mind in their rulings, and judges aim to ensure that every child affected by their ruling has access to the support and financial resources they need from their parents.
-Therefore, a custody order will typically include a child support determination, which will outline each parent’s financial obligations to their child.
+Therefore, a custody order will typically include a child support determination in Bloomington, which will outline each parent’s financial obligations to their child.

 It’s vital for any parent with a custody and support order to firmly understand the terms of this order.
 If you must pay child support in Bloomington, IL, but fail to meet your payment obligations, you could face penalties including contempt of court, fines, and jail time.
 In addition, if back child support accumulates to a significant degree, the court may garnish the nonpaying parent’s wages or seize assets to repay their child support debt.